isaacrankin/launch/README.md

 	grunt

-5. Watch for changes with Grunt:
+5. Watch for changes with Grunt.

-	grunt watch-all
+   Watch for any changes to working files: grunt watch-all

+	or

+	grunt watch-scripts

+	or

+	grunt watch-styles

 *****